 The social work program seeks to prepare students for professional social work practice with diverse populations in a variety of settings.
-This includes work with individuals, couples, families, small groups, community and church organizations, and government agencies.
+This includes work with individuals and couples (micro level); families and small groups (mezzo level); and agencies, institutions, community and church organizations (macro level).
 There is an emphasis on generalist practice that values the uniqueness, dignity and needs of all people.
 Generalist practice is oriented toward analyzing and addressing problems with micro, mezzo and macro skills and perspectives.